sharetribe/flex-docs/src/docs/design-toolkit/your-user-journey-a-guide/index.md

 You can learn more about the transaction process functionality in Flex [in this overview article](https://www.sharetribe.com/docs/operator-guides/transaction-process/).

-## 2. Create maps for content creation journey, discovery journey and transaction process.
+## 2. Create maps for listing creation journey, discovery journey and transaction process.

 There are many ways to illustrate user journeys.
 You can draft using pen and paper, a mind map software like Whimsical or Miro, or by simply